-Digital Marketing isn’t easy and it’s not hard either.
+Digital Marketing strategy isn’t easy to implement, but it’s not hard either.
 The mechanics of online marketing remain more or less the same.
 There are only so many channels you’ll work with and it doesn’t get fancy anywhere.

 The only variables are aspects that you’ll change depending on your business and your brand.

 Also, how you want your brand to be portrayed determines how your offers are positioned, which also means that you’d then worry about the purpose for which you create content, the style of communication you choose, the blog posts, the copy on your web pages, the forms, your email marketing messages, and everything else.

 But I see variations in what clients expect.
 I see how things begin to shape up depending on what the clients need.

 You see, if you are reading this, I can bet that you need results.
 You want your digital marketing to work.
 After all that effort you take for marketing, something better happens for your business.
 Right?

 It’d, but then, you don’t let that ever happen.

 You seem to have your own skewed, twisted, preconceived, and half-educated knowledge of what works and what doesn’t work.